tomkonidas/konidas/content/posts/tcpip.md

 ## Transport layer

-Provides service to the application layer; the most popular protocols for this layer are TCP and UDP.
+The Transport layer provides service to the application layer; the most popular protocols for this layer are TCP and UDP.

 > Notice the `tcp` from **TCP**/IP comes from this layer as it is one of the most important layers along with the network layer which we will soon discuss.

 An example service is the **TCP Error Recovery** service:
 If something happens and the browser does not get all the data, TCP is there to make sure it does.
 It uses acknowledgments to recover from error.

+This layer is like a bridge, it gathers all the messages from the application and transmits them into the network.

 ## Network Layer